 Every company and organization that develops software and applications needs environments.
 As they race toward innovating new products and scramble to get them to market, there are four major business problems that arise resulting from the utilization and of cloud resources and the challenges associated with configuring and managing cloud environments.

 Addressing Cost, Risk, Speed, and Scale

 The four common challenges that businesses face involve cost, risk, speed, and scale.
 They can be detrimental both to a company’s growth and its bottom line.
 Here’s how your organization can address and overcome these challenges using Infrastructure Automation.

 Anyone managing an IT budget keeps an obsessive eye on every cent going out.
 But what if you lose visibility on how much cost is hitting your budget and where it’s going?
 This can especially be a problem as it relates to cloud resource consumption.
-This is where an Environment as a Service (EaaS) infrastructure automation tool with the right features, like Colony, can help control runaway costs.
+This is where an Environment as a Service (EaaS) infrastructure automation tool with the right features, like Torque, can help control runaway costs.
 Two features, specifically, that can reduce costs and increase visibility of resource consumption are auto tagging and automatic decommissioning.

 Auto tagging environments increases visibility for IT infrastructure teams, so they can better track business usage of resources and gauge cost per environment blueprint, costs by activity, and cost over time.
 This allows them to align expenses to resource consumption.
 That way they can plan and forecast budget, as well as monitor and measure spend.

 When an environment is provisioned using Torque, it can be set for automatic decommissioning when it is no longer needed.
 This is crucial to ensuring expenditure on cloud resources is as lean as possible.
 It also helps prevent infrastructure sprawl which is wasteful and costly over time.